Generalities about long-arms

 Basic Construction and operation of European military muskets

 As only front sights were found on most muskets, the soldier would line up the rear of the barrel with the sight.
 When one considers the taper of the barrels, this causes the shots to land high.
-As a result, soldiers were taught to aim low at close range; experiments with the M1730 musket confirm this.
+Even with muskets provided with a rear sight (e.g., the M1740 Potzdam Musket), the setting was such that the shots naturally landed high regardless.
+As a result, soldiers were taught to aim low at close range--such as at the knee of a soldier at close range (e.g., as in the Prussian service).
 However, soldiers often over-compensated and fired too low, with the situation exacerbated by the addition of the bayonet, which served to make the weapon front-heavy.

 All flintlocks operate as follows: when the trigger is pulled, a spring is engaged, which releases the cock of the musket held under considerable tension.
 This has a piece of flint or rock quartz (typically 1-1.5" square, with a finely-knapped edge; the author cut his thumb badly from one such specimen), wrapped in leather or lead, and held in place via a vise which digs into the lead or leather.
 The flint strikes the hardened metal of the hammer covering the pan with force, and scrapes down along it (it also simultaneously pushes the hammer away, to expose the pan).
 The scraping action creates sparks (red- to orange-hot pieces of metal), which then land in the exposed pan.
 This then (ideally) ignites the powder in the pan, which will generate a flame, which then travels through the touch-hole, to ignite the charge in the barrel that propels the projectile.
 This method of ignition is safer than that of the earlier matchlock, as it does not involve an open flame.
 It was also faster than a matchlock.
 However, there is still a perceptible delay between the moment the trigger is pulled, and the launch of the projectile, which can throw off the aim--a problem universal to muskets prior to the introduction of mercury fulminate (1809).
 This can be mitigated by using a finer powder to prime the pan, though this was not followed by most soldiers in the war, who used cartridges to both prime and load.
 This delay can be exacerbated by pouring excessive quantities of powder, which could lead to a greater "hang" in the fire (it can also weaken the shot itself).
 Additionally, since the load used in the cartridge is used both to prime and load the weapon, the muzzle velocity also tends to be inconsistent: our tests with a replica M1730 Brown Bess gave muzzle velocities between 910 and 950 feet per second with 120 grains of black powder (the mean was 940 fps).
 For safe carrying of the weapons, flintlocks came with a "half-cock" mode; this mode was (theoretically) designed so that you cannot pull the trigger, or failing that, cause the cock to strike the hammer with insufficient force.
 However, personal experience by the author demonstrates that it is not always reliable, and premature discharges were not unheard of on the parade ground.